wiu753/wiu753/README.md

 # Hello!
 - My name is Martin Wiu
-- I'm a 29-year-old Norwegian software engineer
+- I'm a 30-year-old Norwegian software engineer
-- Bachelor in Information Systems and IT-leadership
-- Bachelor in Computer Engineering
-- I mostly work with C#, Python, and JavaScript
+- You can read more at [martinwiu.me](martinwiu.me)
 - I am stuck in Vim
 - You can reach me on martinwiu@proton.me